 Every good business knows that the most important tool for making money is information.
 While data is abundant and cheap, information – the meaningful interpretation of that data – requires expertise and insight to acquire.
 Who is buying your product and when?
 What else do they consume?
 Also, what demographics are an untapped audience?
 For big industries, information like this is crucial for growth and survival.
+Read on to find out how you can develop and invest in your alcohol database.

 The alcohol industry is massive.
 In 2018, U.S. alcohol sales were $253.8 billion and more than 16% of all beverages purchased are alcoholic.
 There is money to be made with the right information and business intelligence provides it.